OneTravel - Book cheap flights, hotels and cars!

 Image via National Museum of the USAF

-Located at the Wright-Patterson Air Force Base, 6 miles northeast of Dayton, Ohio is the National Museum of the USAF.
-This museum features a rare supersonic bomber, the world’s only remaining XB-70 Valkyrie!
-Also featured is the B-29 Bockscar (which dropped the atomic bomb on Nagasaki), sections of the Berlin Wall, and even a Bob Hope exhibit!
-Dating back to 1923, it’s one of America’s oldest aviation museums.
+Located at the Wright-Patterson Air Force Base, six miles northeast of Dayton, Ohio is the National Museum of the USAF.
+This museum features a rare supersonic bomber, the world’s only remaining XB-70 Valkyrie.
+Also featured is the B-29 Bockscar, which dropped the atomic bomb on Nagasaki, sections of the Berlin Wall, and even a Bob Hope exhibit.
+Dating back to 1923, this place is one of America’s oldest aviation museums.
 Boasting a collection of over 360 aircraft and missiles, it’s also one of the largest.
 And the best part is…admission is free.

 The Air Force Armament Museum